Sam Black (public relations): Public relations

-Black worked hard for the establishment of the Institute of Public Relations (IPR) in 1948, in 1953 he stood in for Norman Rogers to become honorary secretary for the IPR.
+Black worked hard for the establishment of the Institute of Public Relations (IPR) in 1948.
+In 1953 he stood in for Norman Rogers to become honorary secretary for the IPR.

-Black joined the International Public Relations Association (IPRA) a few years after they formed in 1955 and organised many meetings for the group across the globe.
-In 1977 he began to edit the IPRA Review until 1985, Black also became the Secretary-General of the Association from 1977 until 1980.
+Black joined the International Public Relations Association (IPRA) a few years after it formed in 1955 and organised many meetings for the group across the globe.
+In 1977 he began to edit the IPRA Review until 1985.
+Black also became the Secretary-General of the Association from 1977 until 1980.
 He was appointed as President for the IPRA in 1982.